facebookresearch/fairo/tools/annotation_tools/template_tool/AUTOCOMPLETE_README.md

 ```

 ## Preprocessing
+First, create a file `~/droidlet/tools/annotation_tools/template_tool/backend/commands.txt` and write commands we want to annotate, one on each line.

 To prepopulate the tool with annotated data, run the preprocessing script from the `backend` folder:
 ```
 cd ~/droidlet/tools/annotation_tools/template_tool/backend/